By John Horton, Media Specialist

 Krokodil first surfaced in Russia around a decade ago and it still seems to be a growing trend today, especially in the poor rural communities.
 Because of the rotting flesh, jerky movements, and speech troubles, the media outlets have decided to tag krokodil the “zombie drug.”
 One of the biggest features that make it attractive to users is the fact it’s more affordable and easy to come by.
 Users discovered that manufacturing the drug was much cheaper than the cost of getting real heroin and could easily be cooked in a kitchen, according to a report from Fox News.
 Like meth, it’s fairly easy to cook up in a home kitchen.
 You need a stove, a pan, and about 30 minutes.
 So far in the United States, there have been only two cases officially reported of people addicted to the drug, both in the state of Arizona, a Phoenix CBS TV affiliate reported.
 But as any known illegal drug, it has the potential to spread out as it gains more popularity.
 However, some people have kicked the habit and say the experience of “coming off” of krokodil is similar to heroin with pain, Nashua, and vomiting.

 Again, we at Rapid Detect INC cannot stress how dangerous this or any other drug is.
 That’s why it’s very important to perform random drug checks.
 If someone has a problem and is covering up the usage of drugs in their daily routine, this could be the start of their “Wake-Up Call”.
 If you notice an employee or family member with marks on their body that seems similar to what is described above along with mood swings and change in behavior, we suggest you have them tested as soon as possible.
 We recommend using the iScreen Opiates Test because it’s a simple dip and read procedure that allows you to get the results within minutes.
-You may also use the iCassette Drug Screen Single Drug Test Pipette that is both FDA Approved and CLIA Waived giving the results within minutes with a 99% Accuracy rate.
+You may also use the iCassette Drug Screen Single Drug Test Pipette with confidence that you are getting a 99% Accuracy rate.
 For more information about these or any of our products on our website, call (888) 404-0020 to speak with one of our friendly knowledgeable sales consultants weekdays 8am to 4pm CDT or drop an email in our inbox.